Greece national rugby league team: World Cup (2020-2022)

 On 16 January 2020, Greece were drawn into Group A of the 2021 Rugby League World Cup with England, Samoa and France.

 As of July 2022, the Greek state announced its recognition of the Greek Rugby League Association and that games are free to take place on home soil without intervention.

 Greece started their 2021 Rugby League World Cup campaign with a 34-12 loss against France in Doncaster.
 This was followed by a 72-4 loss against Samoa.
 In their final group stage match, Greece suffered their worst ever defeat losing to England 94-4 at Bramall Lane in Sheffield.

 2023

 In 2023, Greece participated in 3 Senior Internationals.
 In October, Greece were defeated in back-to-back international matches at Gkorytsa Field, Athens against Ukraine.
 In the first encounter they were defeated 38-24, and again the following day 24-12.

 In November, Greece defeated Norway 36-6 at Øster Hus Arena, Stavanger.

 2024

-In May, Greece and Norway faced off again, 6 months after their last match, at the Agios Dimitrios Municipal Stadium in Athens with players chosen almost exclusively from each countries respective domestic competitions.
+In May, Greece and Norway faced off again, 6 months after their last match, at the Agios Dimitrios Municipal Stadium in Athens with players chosen almost exclusively from each country's respective domestic competitions.
 Greece won the encounter 34-26.

 In December, Greece played their second international fixture of the year against Albania, who were playing their first ever international match on home soil.
 Greece defeated Albania 86-0 at Stadium I Vorës, Tirana.